Human Rights Commissioner, Mr Edward Santow

 Edward Santow has been Human Rights Commissioner at the Australian Human Rights Commission since August 2016.

-Ed leads the Commission’s work on detention and implementing the Optional Protocol to the Convention Against Torture (OPCAT); refugees and migration; as well as marriage equality and other human rights issues affecting LGBTI people.
-Ed also has primary responsibility for the Commission’s work on counter-terrorism and national security; modern slavery, as well as freedom of expression and freedom of religion.
+Ed leads the Commission’s work on detention and implementing the Optional Protocol to the Convention Against Torture (OPCAT); refugees and migration; human rights issues affecting LGBTI people; counter-terrorism and national security; modern slavery; freedom of expression; and freedom of religion.

 Ed’s areas of expertise include human rights, public law and discrimination law.
 He is a Fellow of the Australian Academy of Law, a Visiting Professorial Fellow at the University of New South Wales (UNSW), a member of the World Economic Forum’s Global Future Council on Human Rights and the Fourth Industrial Revolution, and serves on a number of boards and committees, including the Australia Pro Bono Centre.

 In 2009, Ed was presented with an Australian Leadership Award, and in 2017, he was recognised as a Young Global Leader by the World Economic Forum.

 From 2010-2016, Ed was chief executive of the Public Interest Advocacy Centre, a leading non-profit organisation that promotes human rights through strategic litigation, policy development and education.

 Ed was previously a Senior Lecturer at UNSW Law School, a research director at the Gilbert + Tobin Centre of Public Law and a solicitor in private practice.